CtrlK

 Progressive Disclosure

-For a skill of this size (~70 lines), the content is well-organized with clear sections (Inputs, Workflow, Outputs, Common Patterns).
-No external references needed and structure is easy to navigate.
+For a skill of this size and scope, the content is well-organized with clear sections (Inputs, Workflow, Outputs, Common Patterns, Root Causes).
+No unnecessary nesting or external references needed; the structure is appropriate for the complexity level.

 3 / 3